 Take a step back in time, to bygone era, where life was simpler.
 Where people spent time with dignified entertainment and seemed to have more space and time.
 Welcome back to the great age of Steam.......

 The carriage was used as a workshop, when the original owner was building the house next door.
-Otway's Loft also listed on STAYZ.
 Parts of the train were stripped and used in the house construction.

-When we started renovating the carriage it was quite run down.
+When we started renovating the carriage it was a complete mess.
 There was not enough intact to restore it authentically, so we have developed our own style that is vaguely steam-punk influenced.
+We approached several builders, but none were prepared to take it on, certainly not for a fixed fee.
+Eventually we found George, a full time artist and part time builder, who shared our passion for the renovation as long as it was on an hourly rate.

 Almost every surface had to have something done to it.
 We thought we would strip out and move around a few panels and dividers, but we found that carriages were really tightly put together all that rattling and hard to pull apart.
 When we did get panels off, we had no idea what we would find.
 We completely stripped and rewired the electrical, and did plumbing from scratch.
 Renovating anything nearly a century old will have its challenges, but this was exceptional.